plausible/website/about.md

 Everything we do is transparent and in the open.
 We share [our website traffic stats](https://plausible.io/plausible.io) with the public, we share our revenue numbers with the public, we share [our development work](https://github.com/plausible/analytics/issues) with the public and [our roadmap too](https://plausible.io/roadmap).

-**Our current MRR is $7,680 with 1269 paying subscribers** (last updated on December 1st, 2020).
+**Our current MRR is $9,519 with 1540 paying subscribers** (last updated on January 4th, 2021).
 MRR stands for Monthly Recurring Revenue and it measures the total amount of subscription revenue that we expect on a monthly basis.

-Plausible Analytics is installed on 7,651 websites and we've counted 107,251,707 pageviews in the month of November 2020.
-We've counted more than 360 million pageviews in the last five months in total.
-That's 360 million pageviews fewer going to the surveillance capitalism!
+Plausible Analytics is installed on 9,120 websites and we've counted 171,811,460 pageviews in the month of December 2020.
+We've counted more than 500 million pageviews in the last six months in total.
+That's half a billion pageviews fewer going to the surveillance capitalism!

 If you're curious and want to follow us on this journey, take a look at our social media profiles [on Twitter](https://twitter.com/plausiblehq) and [on Mastodon](https://fosstodon.org/@plausible).